 Search

-Whether or not you need a visa depends on your home country.
+Whether or not you need a visa for Germany depends on your home nationality.
 You can find out if you need a visa to enter Germany via the website of the German Federal Foreign Office.

 OUR TIP